What Are Restricted Stock Units?

 Once the restricted stock unit is assigned to an employee at a fair market value, they are considered as an income to the employee.
-Since, it is an income to the employee, the company withhold a percentage of the shares in order to pay income tax.
-Nevertheless, the employee can receive the remaining shares and has an authority to sell them at any time at his convenient.
+Since it is an income, the company withholds a percentage of the shares to pay income tax.
+Nevertheless, the employee can receive the remaining shares and has the authority to sell them at any time at his convenience.

 Restricted Stock Units Example

-However, if the person is supposed to get $30,000 as an incentive, he has to serve the firm for five years due to its vesting schedules.
-The person will be eligible for 20% of the total RSUs at the end of year one of its employment and another 20% of the total RSUs in the second year and so on until he gets all the 600 RSUs at the end of year five.
+However, if the person is supposed to get $30,000 as an incentive, he has to serve the firm for five years, due to its vesting schedules.
+The person will be eligible for 20% of the total RSUs at the end of year one of its employees.
+Another 20% of the total RSUs in the second year.
+So on until he gets all the 600 RSUs by the end of year five.
 Whatever be the price of the shares at the end of year five, the person will receive approximately $30,000 at the end of the fifth year.

 Thus, RSUs work as a motivational factor in the organization.
-It not only allows the employees to stay with the organization but enable them to perform well, which in turn, results in the increase performance of the shares eventually.
-For instance, the person stays with the organization for the next five year to get all the 600 RSUs and by that time the price of share increases to $70 per share, he will end up receiving nearly $42,000.
-However, it is a taxable income so the company will hold the few of its shares for the income tax and the capital gain tax.
+It not only allows the employees to stay with the organization but enable them to perform well, which in turn, results in the increased performance of the shares eventually.
+For instance, the person stays with the organization for the next five years to get all the 600 RSUs and by that time the price of share increases to $70 per share, he will end up receiving nearly $42,000.
+However, it is a taxable income, so the company will hold a few of its shares for the income tax and the capital gain tax.

-RSU – Difference between grant date and vesting date
+RSU – Difference between the grant date and vesting date

 Amazon’s Restricted Stock Units schedule is provided below.